zdevilinside/TheExpatTech/content/Living-In-Mexico/that-hurts/index.md

 - Mexico is home to over **200 species of scorpions**.
 - The most dangerous belong to the *Centruroides* genus, found in central and northern regions.
 - While fatalities are rare today thanks to antivenom, stings can still cause intense pain, numbness, and swelling.
 - Locals often keep chickens or cats around — both are natural scorpion hunters.
+I have 4 cats.
+They don't stop all the scorpions that come to our house.
+The maid and other visitors often see them and I have to remove them.
+I use a pair of long-nosed pliers to pick them out and toss them out into the open field next door.

 ---